Lucius Domitius Ahenobarbus

 – Tacitus, The Annals

 However, even before the attack, in 64 CE, one of the biggest fires in Roman historytook place.
 Nero, as he had arrived in Rome, watched the fire with interest, destroying the capital of the empire.
 Many people claimed that he initiated it.
 According to the legend, he was forced to find the culprits because of those rumors.
 And found in the person of Christians.
-The Romans were highly reluctant towards Christian as they were accused of poisoning the wells and acting to the detriment of the Romans.
+Romans were rather hostile towards Christians as they were accused of poisoning the wells and acting to the detriment of the Romans.
 Many Christians were supposed to be caught then, who then died in arenas or crosses.
-According to Tacitus, Nero, in order to take the suspicions off himself, accused the Christians living in Rome, which caused these bloody repression.
+According to Tacitus, Nero, in order to take the suspicions off himself, accused the Christians living in Rome, which caused this bloody repression.
 Suetonius recalls these repressions: “They were punished with tortures, the believers of a new and murderous superstition.”

 The undeniable merit of Nero was designing a new city plan with wide streets, large spaces between buildings and the obligation to have fire fighting equipment in every large tenement house.
 This had not existed before and was forgotten, as this fire was seen as the largest, the last of the great, because later the city was better prepared for this type of disaster.